The ring of integers of Hopf-Galois degree p extensions of p-adic fields with dihedral normal closure: Acknowledgements

 \section{Acknowledgements}

-I want to thank Nigel Byott for enriching discussions and helpful suggestions on the topic of study on this paper.
+I want to thank Nigel Byott and Griffith Elder for enriching discussions and helpful suggestions on the topic of study on this paper, and Paul Truman for pointing out the idea to derive the counterexample from Proposition \ref{proweakly}.
+I want to thank the referee as well, for their insightful comments and their suggestions to improve the quality and the readability of this work.
 I am also grateful with the library of Charles University, for requesting a copy of \cite{fertonthesis} in my name, and with the library of the University of Grenoble, for letting me borrow the original version.
 This work was supported by Czech Science Foundation, grant 21-00420M, and by Charles University Research Centre program UNCE/SCI/022.

 [heading=bibintoc]

 \Addresses